Education is important. Everyone agrees on that.

 "States Parties shall respect the responsibilities, rights and duties of parents or, where applicable, the members of the extended family or community as provided for by local custom, legal guardians or other persons legally responsible for the child, to provide, in a manner consistent with the evolving capacities of the child, appropriate direction and guidance in the exercise by the child of the rights recognized in the present Convention."

-In Sri Lanka, the Gazette on Compulsory Education (2016), issued under the provisions of the Education Ordinance (1939), states in Article 2 that,Ā
+Note that in terms of Domestic Law, Sri Lanka has not yet enacted the provisions of the CRC in law, so the effective legislation is the Gazette on Compulsory Education (2016), issued under the provisions of the Education Ordinance (1939), which states in Article 2 that,Ā

 Ā